Looking to get started with AR, whether as a creator, a

 Based on two years of research and about 400 interviews with technologists and business decision makers, this book gives really valuable viewpoints on the current state of AR and where it could take us in just a few years.
 If you’re an AR beginner, this book has loads of examples of AR companies and projects to inspire you.
 It also has a really handy glossary of key AR terms at the back of the book, which we loved.
 Pro tip: if you’re an Audible user, this one is available for free!

 Marketing New Realities: An Introduction to Virtual Reality & Augmented Reality Marketing, Branding, & Communications by Cathy Hackl and Samantha G. Wolfe

 This book does exactly what it says on the tin – it goes beyond AR technology and capabilities to look at how AR experiences can be integrated into marketing campaigns for brands.
 This is to help them engage with their audiences.
 It’s got some fantastic case studies on brands who have already begun to use AR across a range of industries and the results they got from it.
 Even for creators and not marketers, it’s a really useful read for understanding how AR experiences can be applied across different industries.

 Here’s some fun fiction to round off the list!
 Ready Player One is the story of Wade Watts, who spends most of his days in a virtual world OASIS.
 When the creator of OASIS dies, Wade sets out to solve his puzzles and inherit the OASIS fortune – a bit like a modern ‘Charlie and the Chocolate Factory’!
 This book is great for understanding the reasons why people love AR and the escape of entering a virtual world.
 There is of course also a movie version of this book, but we prefer the original.

-Both books give you a preview into what to expect with the development of VR and AR platforms.
+Both of these augmented reality books show you what to expect with the development of VR and AR platforms.
 We also recommend trying a location-based VR arcade to get a “real-life” taster!
-The team checked out Huxley in London and were super impressed.
+The team checked out